SachinSulkunte/SachinSulkunte.github.io/project_pages/under_dev.md

 ## These Projects Are Currently Under Development
 Thank you for your interest in my work!
-I currently have three main projects in development currently.
+I currently have three main projects in development.

 # Gesture Controller
 This is a machine learning project that is currently 80% completed.
 The main purpose is to enable users who might have trouble using a mouse to navigate their computers with ease.
 Using hand tracking modules from MediaPipe as well as gesture recognition models I trained, users are able to use a variety of recognized gestures to open up specific applications, adjust computer volume, or switch between tabs easily.